Contact Information

 Biography

-Dr. Stephen Benham is Professor of Music Education and Chair of Performance at the Mary Pappert School of Music at Duquesne University.
+Dr. Stephen Benham is Associate Dean and Professor of Music Education and Chair of Performance at the Mary Pappert School of Music at Duquesne University (Pittsburgh, PA).
 He has degrees from the University of Minnesota, the University of Michigan (M.M.), and the Eastman School of Music (Ph.D.).
-At Duquesne, Dr. Benham teaches undergraduate and graduate courses in music education and string pedagogy.

-Prior to this, Dr. Benham held teaching positions in both public and private schools in Oregon, Michigan, and New York.
-Dr. Benham maintains a very active schedule as a guest conductor, clinician, speaker, and adjudicator, with professional appearances in nearly 40 states and more than 30 countries in Europe, Africa, the Caribbean, and Asia, including more than 250 clinics, multiple residencies, and extended workshops.
+Prior to this, Dr. Benham held teaching positions in both public and private schools in in Oregon, Michigan, and New York.
+He maintains a busy schedule as a conductor, clinician, speaker, and adjudicator, with professional engagements in 45 states and 40 countries across Europe, Africa, the Caribbean, and Asia, including multiple All-State and international conducting appearances, over 300 clinics and presentations, multiple residencies, and extended workshops.

-Dr. Benham is in high demand as a clinician, conductor, and speaker.
-His areas of expertise include string pedagogy, methods, curriculum, and assessment.
-His research interests include cultural issues in music education, increasing access to music instruction in underserved populations, and culturally relevant pedagogy, and his work has been featured in numerous international research seminars and conferences.
-He is the lead author of the ASTA String Curriculum: Standards, Goals, Learning Sequences for Essential Skills and Knowledge in K–12 String Programs (Published by ASTA) and Yes You Can!
-The Band and Choral Director's Guide to Teaching Strings (published by Carl Fischer).
+His areas of expertise include leadership development, string pedagogy, methods, curriculum, and assessment.
+His research interests focus on pedagogical and cultural issues in music education, increasing access to music instruction in underserved populations, and culturally relevant pedagogy; his work has been featured in numerous international research seminars and conferences.
+He is the lead author the ASTA String Curriculum: Standards, Goals, Learning Sequences for Essential Skills and Knowledge in K–12 String Programs (Published by ASTA; distributed by Alfred) and Yes You Can!
+The Band and Choral Director’s Guide to Teaching Strings (published by Carl Fischer).
 He has also authored several works for scholarly journals, handbooks, and encyclopedias, including publications by Oxford University Press and Sage Publications.
-He is also a member of the writing team for Alfred's Sound Innovations: Creative Warm-ups--Exercises for Intonation, Rhythm, Bowing, and Creativity for Intermediate String Orchestra.
+He is also a member of the writing team for Alfred’s Sound Innovations: Creative Warm-ups––Exercises for Intonation, Rhythm, Bowing, and Creativity for Intermediate String Orchestra.
+He is the recipient of the 2024 Duquesne University President’s Faculty Award for Excellence in Scholarship.

-Dr. Benham is also a consultant in the development of new music programs in communities without current string programs across the US, in addition to providing expertise to new music education projects in Europe, the Caribbean, and Africa.
-He is an internationally-recognized leader in the music education profession, having served in leadership positions in several states and is past-president of the American String Teachers Association.
+Dr. Benham is also a consultant in the development of new music programs in communities without current string programs across the US, in addition to providing expertise to new music education projects in Europe and Africa.
+He is an internationally recognized leader in the music education profession, having served in leadership positions in several states and is a past president of the American String Teachers Association.
+In recognition of his work, he was awarded the 2021 Duquesne University President’s Faculty Award for Excellence in Service to the Mission.
+In 2024, he received the Marvin J. Rabin Community Service Award from ASTA in 2024 for having had “a profound impact on string education locally, nationally, and internationally.”

 Education